radleylewis/technical_guides/README.md

 sudo sbctl sign -s /boot/vmlinuz-linux
 ```
 > NOTE: this is the compressed kernel that your bootloader will load at boot.
 If you are using other kernel versions (e.g. linux-zen, linux-lts) you will need to sign these also
-5. create a standalone grub image
+5. create a standalone grub image:
+- Reinstall grub `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB --disable-shim-lock --refresh`
+> NOTE: `--disable-shim-lock` disables GRUB's built in shim lock protocol support.
+This flag is optional, and should only be passed if you are using custom keys (not the Microsoft Signed shim mechanism).
+- makde the grub config `grub-mkconfig -o /boot/grub/grub.cfg`
 ```
 sudo grub-mkstandalone \
     --format=x86_64-efi \